 Art is an exciting and enriching subject and, in the Art Department at Christleton, our students are challenged by a wide range of creative experiences.
 Learning in Art develops visual intelligence, two and three dimensional thought, and skills in independent learning.

 In Years 7-9 students at Christleton have 2 hours of Art & Design per fortnight and study key themes including colour, architecture, the Renaissance, portraiture and cultural art and craft.
-Both effort and attainment are carefully rewarded, not least in sketchbook competitions and regular home learning awards.
+Both effort and attainment are carefully rewarded, not least in sketchbook competitions and photography competitions.

 In Years 10 & 11 students have 5 hours of Art per fortnight in order to complete their GCSE course in Fine Art.
-In the case of very able students, an additional Art specification such as Photography may sometimes also be taken.
 At A Level, we offer Fine Art and Photography, and students have 10 hours of lessons per fortnight for these courses.
 GCSE and A Level students may participate in residential visits.

 Our chosen examination board at all levels is AQA and, at GCSE and A Level, assessment in Art focuses on four areas.
 These are developing ideas, experimentation, making images and other forms of artwork in a variety of ways and, finally, responding personally to a topic, theme or idea.
 From Christleton, many students continue with Art and Design in various forms including Art Foundation and degrees in Fine Art, Fashion and Architecture.
-We are proud of the artistic progress made by of all of our students, whether in school or beyond school.
+We are proud of the artistic progress made by all of our students, whether in school or beyond school.

 - Hot Scholar student members of the Art Department lead and run their own initiatives and activities and also activities for younger students

-- Participation in Art residentials for KS4 & Sixth Form
+- Participation in Art residentials for Key Stage 4 & Sixth Form

 - Students also curate whole school exhibitions

 Please view our Sixth Form Courses Booklet for more information about this subject in Sixth Form.